meangrape/fdb-wiki/FoundationDB-Development-Setup.md

 fdb-dev cmake -G Ninja -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DUSE_CCACHE=ON ../foundationdb fdb-dev ninja
 ```

+Note: If you get an error like `ld.lld: error: undefined symbol: std::__once_callable` set `FORCE_BOOST_BUILD` to `ON` in CMakeCache.txt

+Note: If you get an error like `WARNING: IPv4 forwarding is disabled.
+Networking will not work.` restart the docker daemon.

 Note: Sometimes the cmake step can potentially run into a bizarre error.
 Turned out it's caused because of clock skew.
 Fix the clock with `sudo hwclock --hctosys` if you have clock skew.